 Complete Book of Chess Strategy by IM Jeremy Silman

 How to Reassess Your Chess by IM Jeremy Silman

-Lessons are purchased in advance on a month-to-month basis (in sets of
+Lessons are purchased in advance, four lessons at a time, on a month-to-month

 if I Need to Miss a Lesson?

-Notice of an absence (by phone or email) must be given by the night before
+Please give notice of an absence (by phone or email) by the night before